Smart Contract Audit Cost: 2026 Complete Pricing Guide

 The average cost of smart contract audit for a mid-complexity DeFi protocol ranges from $20,000 to $60,000 with an established firm.
 Simple token contracts can be audited for $3,000–$10,000, while complex bridges and large-scale protocols regularly exceed $100,000.
 Freelance auditors offer lower rates of $2,000–$20,000 but carry less institutional credibility.
 Your final cost depends on codebase size, complexity, auditor tier, and project timeline.

 Trail of Bits audit pricing sits at the premium end of the market, starting at around $50,000 and frequently exceeding $150,000 for complex engagements.
-By comparison, CertiK starts around $10,000, Halborn around $15,000, and OpenZeppelin around $30,000.
+By comparison, CertiK starts around $10,000, Halborn around $15,000, and OpenZeppelin audit cost starts around $30,000.
 Trail of Bits justifies this premium through a research-grade methodology and deep specialization in formal verification and cryptographic review.
 For protocols managing significant TVL, their thoroughness consistently justifies the higher investment.

 When should I start budgeting for my smart contract audit?